Phpillip/phpillip/doc/content/markdown.md

 Markdown provides a cleanway of writing structured text and is easily converted to HTML.

-Phpillip rely on [Parsedown](http://parsedown.org/) for parsing Markdown, in the Markdown decoder.
+Phpillip relies on [Parsedown](http://parsedown.org/) for parsing Markdown, in the Markdown decoder.

 __Note:__ if you're not happy with it, you can always [setup you own encoder](../content/formats.md).